 What is MEKINIST?

-MEKINIST is a prescription medicine used to treat people with a type of skin cancer called melanoma:
+MEKINIST is a prescription medicine used by itself or with a medicine called dabrafenib, to treat people with a type of skin cancer called melanoma:

 - that has spread to other parts of the body or cannot be removed by surgery, and